-The DLMS/COSEM security concept
+The DLMS®/COSEM security concept

 Overview

-The resources of DLMS/COSEM servers – COSEM object attributes and methods – can be accessed by DLMS/COSEM clients within Application Associations, see also 4.1.5.
+The resources of DLMS®/COSEM servers – COSEM object attributes and methods – can be accessed by DLMS®/COSEM clients within Application Associations, see also 4.1.5.

 During an AA establishment the client and the server have to identify themselves.
 The server may also require that the user of a client identifies itself.
 Furthermore, the server may require that the client authenticates itself and the client may also require that the server authenticates itself.
 The identification and authentication mechanisms are specified in 5.2.2.